How Secure Is My Password?

 2. Get identity theft protection: While a strong password can go a long way in protecting online accounts, there’s no single action that can protect a user’s personally identifiable information from identity theft.
 Rather, top identity theft protection software monitors key criminal and financial areas for users’ personal information.

-3. Use antivirus software: Antivirus software scans computers, phones, and tablets for malware, viruses, ransomware, spyware, and other cyber threats.
+3. Use antivirus software: The best antivirus software can scan computers, phones, and tablets for malware, ransomware, viruses, spyware, and other cyber threats.

-4. Use a password manager: Password managers store users’ usernames and passwords in encrypted vaults, requiring only master passwords or biometrics to log into accounts.
+4. Use a password manager: The best password managers store users’ usernames and passwords in encrypted vaults, requiring only master passwords or biometrics to log into accounts.
 Memorizing dozens of secure passwords is tedious, so we strongly recommend using a reliable password manager to store all your passwords.

 5. Only change passwords when needed: While digital security experts used to recommend changing passwords in regular intervals, it’s a myth that doing so keeps your accounts more secure.
 The prevailing train of thought now among experts like ourselves is that if you change your password often, there’s a greater chance you’ll use weaker passwords that are easier to remember or succumb to a pattern that will make your passwords more predictable.
 Rather, it’s only necessary to change passwords if the account itself is compromised.